outofsyncsh/is-linux/README.md

 ## How it works

-If this program is running, you're probably running Linux.
+If it runs, you're probably running Linux.

+## Why?

+Good question.